zehao99/codeandchat/README.md

-# A chatting app using React and Firebase
+# Serverless app for coding collaboration and chatting using React and Firebase

 ## UpNext